National Aeronautic Association

-The National Aeronautic Association of the United States (NAA) is a non-profit 501(c)(3) organization and a founding member of the Fédération Aéronautique Internationale (FAI).
-Founded in 1905, it is the oldest national aviation club in the United States and one of the oldest in the world, it serves as the “Aeroclub of the United States” and, by its Mission Statement it is "…dedicated to the advancement of the art, sport and science of aviation in the United States.”
-The NAA is headquartered at the Ronald Reagan Washington National Airport, in Washington, D.C.
+The National Aeronautic Association (NAA) of the United States is a non-profit 501(c)(3) organization and a founding member of the Fédération Aéronautique Internationale (FAI).
+Founded in 1905, it is the oldest national aviation club in the United States and one of the oldest in the world, it serves as the "Aeroclub of the United States" and, by its Mission Statement it is "...dedicated to the advancement of the art, sport and science of aviation in the United States".
+The NAA is headquartered at Ronald Reagan Washington National Airport in Washington, D.C.

 History

 The NAA was founded in 1905, as the Aero Club of America (ACA), by members of the Automobile Club of America.
-From its inception, ACA’s goal was to promote aviation in any way possible, as both a sport and a commercial endeavor.
-In 1922, it was incorporated as the Aero Club’s successor, and continued the original group’s mission of promoting aviation.
+From its inception, ACA's goal was to promote aviation in any way possible, as both a sport and a commercial endeavor.
+In 1922, it was incorporated as the Aero Club's successor, and continued the original group's mission of promoting aviation.
 The NAA has been steeply involved with the growth of aviation in the United States almost since its beginning, to the point of being the sole issuer of pilot licenses in American until the Civil Aeronautics Act of 1926.
 The Chairman of the NAA is James Albaugh.
 The President and Chief Executive Officer of the NAA is Greg Principato.

 The NAA and the Fédération Aéronautique Internationale

 In 1905, the NAA joined Germany, Spain, Belgium, the United Kingdom, Italy, Switzerland, and France to create an international aviation organization – Fédération Aéronautique Internationale – with the goal of fostering aeronautical activities worldwide.
 FAI is the organization responsible for establishing the rules for record-setting and competition, and also for recognizing international achievements in aeronautics and astronautics.

 The NAA is the largest member of FAI and is responsible for appointing representatives to 15 major air sport and technical committees of FAI.
-The NAA also represents U.S. interests in aviation at the FAI’s Annual General Conference.
+The NAA also represents U.S. interests in aviation at the FAI's Annual General Conference.